chcharcharlie/10XResearcher/prompt_instructions.md

   - Use the element index from the inspection to click on the desired search result
   - If you need to navigate to a URL directly (not from search results), then use go_to_url
   - After visiting a page, always use inspect_page to verify you've reached the correct content
+  - CRITICAL: After inspecting a page with useful information, PAUSE the browsing workflow to immediately:
+    * Record the URL and content in a resource file
+    * Update research_plan.md to note that the page was examined and stored
+    * Only after storing the information, continue with browsing if needed
+  - NEVER continue browsing multiple pages without storing the content from each useful page

 ### Research Integrity